HewlettPackard/Docker-SimpliVity/ops/README.md

 **Figure 38.** Move to destination

-It is only necessary to move the `.vmdk` file as the `.vmdf` file will automatically follow.
+It is only necessary to move the `.vmdk` file as the `.vmfd` file will automatically follow.
 The `dockvols` sub-directory named `1111111-1111-1111-1111-...` should now contain both files as shown in Figure 39.

 ![Files moved to destination][moved]
 **Figure 39.** Files moved to destination